sadaqat-ali-shaker/sadaqat-ali-shaker/README.md

 - 👋 Hi, I’m @sadaqat-ali-shaker
 - 👀 I’m interested in ...
 Programming, studing algorithms
 - 🌱 I’m currently learning ...
-Data Structures and
+Data Structures
 - 💞️ I’m looking to collaborate on ...I'd love to collaborate on projects that reinforce these concepts.
 I'm looking to collaborate on projects involving Python and machine learning.
 - 📫 How to reach me ...
   linkedin: https://www.linkedin.com/in/sadaqatalishaker/